diepoe/youtube-dl-gui/README.md

 `pip install -r requirements.txt`

-Verify the application is running with `python downloader.py`
+Verify the application is running with `python downloader.py` or `python3 downloader.py`